Skip to content ↓

 You need the following to create an account:

-- The 2025–2026 FAFSA will not be available until December.
-Domestic students should submit all other materials as soon as they are able and submit the FAFSA once it becomes available.
+• The 2025–2026 FAFSA is now available.
+Domestic students should submit all materials as soon as they are able.

 Parental tax returns or income documentation